November 7, 2018

 When scanning the interior and exterior of your home for warning signs of a wildlife infestation, it is important to note that there are a few discrepancies between the most common types of rodents that typically invade homes.
 There are, however, a few signs that remain consistent across the board.

-- Scurrying, bumping, and general sounds of movement in your walls or ceiling can indicate wildlife residing within your home.
+- Scurrying, bumping, and general sounds of movement in your walls or ceiling can indicate rodents residing within your home.

 - Rodents of all sizes will leave droppings in the areas they commonly frequent, so if you are noticing a foul smell or small droppings in your attic, cabinets, and drawers, you can be certain that rodents have been there.